 Before returning to Luke, let’s examine more of what Daniel recorded about the kingdom of God.

-Remember, Christ will come like lightning shining from the east to the west (Matt.
+Remember after His initial mustard seed coming, Christ will move to Zion like lightning shining from the east to the west (Matt.
 24:27).
 This will be an earth-shattering event that no one could possibly miss.
-But will He come to rule the earth by Himself—or will there be others with Him?
+But will He come to rule the Earth by Himself—or will there be others with Him?
 We could ask: When Christ establishes His world-ruling government, who else might be part of the structure that He establishes?
 If the governments of men require the efforts of many, who assist a supreme leader, is God’s government different?
 No!

 Daniel 7:13 speaks of Christ coming in the “clouds of heaven.”
-Before His Return, God officially grants Him the authority to rule the world He is returning to.
+God officially grants Him the authority to rule the entire world.
 The next verse states, “And there was given Him dominion, and glory, and a kingdom, that all people, nations, and languages, should serve Him: His dominion is an everlasting dominion, which shall not pass away, and His kingdom that which shall not be destroyed” (vs. 14).

 Believe this verse for what it says!
 The ultimate calling of Christians is to join with Christ in order to share rulership in the kingdom of God over all nations and all peoples.
 Truly, Christ is “KING of kings and LORD of lords.”
 These other kings and lords can be you or anyone who is willing to accept God’s terms for entering His kingdom.

 Verses 19-20 shed additional light on what happens when the saints return with Christ.
-Their first responsibility is to replace what is called the “fourth beast,” which rules with the assistance of a “little horn.”
-This little horn is the religious kingdom that is the same as the woman who rides the beast of Revelation 17.
-This religious government (centered in Rome) has ruled over all of the previous resurrections, or revivals, of the Holy Roman Empire, since A.D.
+The little horn here is the religious kingdom/ruler of the same system that produces the woman who rides the beast of Revelation 17.
+This religious government has ruled over all of the previous resurrections, or revivals, of the Holy Roman Empire, since A.D.
 554.

-Now read verses 21-22: “I beheld, and the same horn made war with the saints [plainly the work of the Babylonish whore of Rev. 17:5-6], and prevailed against them; until the Ancient of days came, and judgment was given to the saints of the Most High; and the time came that the saints possessed the kingdom.”
+Now read verses 21-22: “I beheld, and the same horn made war with the saints, and prevailed against them; until the Ancient of days came, and judgment was given to the saints of the Most High; and the time came that the saints possessed the kingdom.”

 Finally, Daniel’s long prophecy concludes with verse 27 further confirming the marvelous potential lying ahead for all the true saints of God.
 Notice: “And the kingdom and dominion, and the greatness of the kingdom under the whole heaven, shall be given to the people of the saints of the Most High, whose kingdom is an everlasting kingdom, and all dominions shall serve and obey Him.”

-The phrase “in My throne” is used because Christ understood that His throne is on this earth, unlike the Father’s, which is in heaven.
-Luke 1:32 shows that Christ will sit in Jerusalem on the Throne of David.
-(Also see Revelation 5:10, 20:4, Matthew 5:5, Psalm 25:12-13 and 37:11.)
+The phrase “in My throne” is used because Christ understood that His throne is on this Earth, unlike the Father’s, which is in heaven.
+Luke 1:32 shows that Christ will first sit on the Throne of David before taking His own throne in Jerusalem.
+(Also see Matthew 5:5, Psalm 25:12-13 and 37:11.)
 There is no doubt that when Christ Returns, the saints will rule with Him—on earth!

 Let’s now examine a very important parable that Christ spoke so that people would understand the coming of the kingdom of God and the Christian’s responsibility to qualify in order to be part of it.